Assistant Research Professor

 My research centers mainly on the interaction between planetary surfaces and atmospheres, where I typically use mathematical modeling along with principles of fluid dynamics, geology, physics, chemistry and meteorology.
 In particular, I study the thermodynamic stability of ice, snow and other volatiles.
 The ice and snow can either be directly exposed to the atmosphere, or the interaction can be mediated by other material (e.g. sublimation lags, permafrost active layers, etc.) This area of study involves ice and snow microphysics as well as boundary-layer meteorology.
 Thus far I have studied processes on Earth, Mars and Titan.

-Other areas of research I’ve conducted include cratering rates on Callisto and the micrometeorology of ice caves on Earth and Mars.
+Other research I’ve conducted includes cratering rates on Callisto and the micrometeorology of ice caves on Earth and Mars.

 Erth 491 - Modeling of Earth Surface Processes (Spring 2015)